Access Token Policy

 Extracting substrings with regular expressions

-If you want introspection to return part of a string, you can use the pattern
+If you want introspection to return part of a string, you can use the pattern regular expression filter in the field definition with a capture group.

 Token introspection will return the value of the capture group in the regular expression, instead of the whole field value.

-For instance, if you want to extract the level from the string "Admin level 4"
+For instance, if you want to extract the level from the string "Admin level 4" from the following credential:

 {